 Paying subscribers can choose to follow any (or none) or all of these actual portfolios, either on their own or through Auto-Trade.
 Through July of 2015, all but one of the portfolios is solidly ahead for the year, and the average gain is many times greater than the paltry 2 ½% that the market (the S&P 500) has picked up over this same time period.

 Terry’s Tips has operated sample option portfolios since 2003 for their subscribers to follow or mirror in their own accounts.
 These portfolios are actual portfolios, and results include all commissions that an investor would pay at thinkorswim, Inc. by TD Ameritrade.
 Many option newsletters conveniently (for them) do not include commissions in their performance numbers.
 This makes their results look a lot better than they actually are because commissions are a significant cost of trading options (unlike stock trading which involves much lower commissions).

-For more than 10 years, Terry’s Tips has conducted actual portfolios for paying subscribers to follow (or mirror in their own accounts, or have trades placed for them through Auto-Trade at thinkorswim, Inc. by TD Ameritrade).
 In most of these years, the option portfolios have beaten the market averages by a very large margin.
 In some years, the portfolios have incurred losses similar to the magnitude of the market losses.

 Option trading involves leverage, and leverage works in both directions.
 Gains (and losses) are often greater than changes in the market.
 However, we have tried to minimize the losses in down years so that our losses are less than those of the markets in general, and to enjoy greater gains than the markets in good years.
 Most of the time, we have been successful in carrying out these goals.